-Dwayne L. Hyzak 50 2018
+Dwayne L. Hyzak

 Mr. Hyzak has been a member of our Board since June 2020 and has served as our Chief Executive Officer and Chairman since October 2020.
 Since 2018, Mr. Hyzak has also served as Main Street's Chief Executive Officer and as a member of Main Street's board of directors.
+Mr. Hyzak also serves as a member of Main Street's Chief Executive Officer and as a member of Main Street's board of directors.
 Mr. Hyzak also serves as a member of Main Street's management team's executive and investment committees.
 Previously, he served as Main Street's President (2015 until November 2018), Chief Operating Officer (2014 until November 2018), Chief Financial Officer (2011 until 2014) and Senior Managing Director since 2011 and also served in other senior executive positions at Main Street prior to 2011.
-Prior to its IPO in 2007, Mr. Hyzak served as a Senior Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of Main Street.
-Mr. Hyzak joined Main Street in 2002, becoming one of the founding members of the firm.
-Prior to joining Main Street, Mr. Hyzak was a Director of Acquisitions and Integration with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he was principally focused on the company's mergers and acquisitions and corporate finance activities.
+Prior to its IPO in 2007, Mr. Hyzak served as a Senior Managing Director and other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of Main Street.
+Mr. Hyzak vas a Director of Acquisitions and Integration with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he was principally focused on the company's mergers and acquisitions and corporate finance activities.
 Previously, Mr. Hyzak was a Manager with Arthur Andersen in its Transaction Advisory Services group.
 Mr. Hyzak currently serves on the board of directors of Child Advocates, a non-profit organization that trains and supports advocates to serve the interests of abused or neglected children in the greater Houston area.